appium/appium/docs/en/writing-running-appium/ios-xctest-source.md

 #### Supported arguments

  * _format_: The name of the format to represent the UI source in.
-Possible values are: _xml_ and _json_.
+Possible values are: _xml_,  _json_ and _description_.
 The same output as for _getPageSource_ source will be generated in case this argument is omitted.

 #### Usage examples